pabvald/snlp-project/README.md

 + From $10^5$ to $10^7$, the decrease in the OOV-rate is more notiaceable, with a reduction of more than 3% for $10^7$.

 + Among the different models, we see that `s1` is clearly worse. `s2`and `s3`are nearly identical, but `s3` achieves a OOV-rate slightly lower.

+## Overall Analysis
+Some ideas for this section:
+* What we aim to achieve:
+    * reduce OOV rate.

+* Whether our expectations were fulfilled:
+    * yes, we use perplexity to tune the language models, and the generated texts from the tuned models reduce OOV rate more than the counterpart from baseline models.

+* What are our takeaways from this project?
+    * ?
+    * sub-words, at an appropriate granularity, is better than character-level and word-level tokens.
+Sub-words help with inference of meaningful words that didn't appear in the training.
+    * We can reduce OOV rate by augmenting the vocabulary using the generated text.

+* How do your results differ for English and Bengali?
+    * Why there is a difference in the optimal vocab size (500 for English and 1700 for Bengali)?
+Maybe because Bengali is a more morphologically rich language.
+    * Why the overall OOV rates of English is smaller than Bengali eventhough the training size for English is much smaller?
+Also because of morphology.
+    * For Bengali, the reduction in OOV rates of the tuned models compared to the baseline models is less significant than in the English models.
+One reason maybe we don't properly tune the hyperparameters for the Bengali models, but only infer from our observations from English models.

+* What hyperparameters do you use to optimise the OOV rates?
+    * vocab size (using MDL),
+    * rnnlm's hyperparameters: hidden, class, bptt. bptt does not really have a big impact.
+Higher values for hidden usually mean better result.
+Set class = vocab size seems to be the best.

+* Are there any ways you could improve your results?
+    * For hyperparameter tuning (in section 3), choosing the Occam's Razor approach.
+    * Do proper tuning for Bengali.
+    * Use more and varied training data.
+    * Try different model architectures (e.g. transformer, SVM).